RonIovine/pshell/README.md

           detect that and assign the new values

 ```
-Finally, yhere is a generic `pshellAggregator` UDP/Unix client program for both 'C' and Python that can
+Finally, there is a generic `pshellAggregator` UDP/Unix client program for both 'C' and Python that can
 be used to consolidate the pshell server commands from several remote applications into one comprehensive interactive session.
 Note that this is different than the custom aggregator described below.

 The following is the usage: